fec-bareminimum/project-catwalk/README.md

 ## Setup tasks

 - run `npm install` in this directory to install the dependencies.
-- run `npm run build` and `npm start` in separate terminals to start webpack and express.
+- run `npm run dev` and `npm start` in separate terminals to start webpack and express.
 - use the `config.example.js` file to create your own `config.js` and add your github API token to attach as an "Authorization" header in requests.

 ## Tests